Pity petty people!

 For a start they have probably been running their programmes since schooldays and will have refined their skills over decades.
-They will also have developed strategies for handling most types of confrontation with the result that however you confront them will be turned back on you and you will be accused of being overly sensitive, paranoid, silly, etc.
+They will also have developed strategies for handling most types of confrontation with the result that whatever strategy you use to confront them will be turned back on you and you will be accused of being overly sensitive, paranoid, silly, etc.

 For them power is the pay-off.

-They are rarely motivated to give up their power to make others unhappy - even if doing so makes them unhappy, deep down.
+They are rarely motivated to give up this ability to make others unhappy - even if doing so makes them unhappy, deep down.

 What is ultimately important to us?